learn-co-curriculum/hs-code-club-jquery-plugin-intro/README.md

 We love to see your progress!
 When you finish `jQuery Decorator`, screenshot your stylish new living room or code and share with **\#flatironcodeclub** and **\#jqueryPluginPlay**.

-<a href='https://learn.co/lessons/hs-code-club-jquery-plugin-intro' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-code-club-jquery-plugin-intro' title='Let's Get Coding!'>Let's Get Coding!</a> on Learn.co and start learning to code for free.</p>